RENCI-NRIG/cilogon-vouch-proxy-example/README.md

 # CILogon / Vouch-Proxy Example

+**WORK IN PROGRESS**

+- TODO: properly capture headers set by Nginx headers with React

+---

-This example is designed to demonstrate how to use Vouch-Proxy (with Nginx) to enable authentication using [CILogon's OpenID Connect (OIDC) service](https://www.cilogon.org/oidc) for gaining access to a generic web application.
+This example is designed to demonstrate how to use Vouch-Proxy (with Nginx) to enable authentication using [CILogon's OpenID Connect (OIDC) service](https://www.cilogon.org/oidc) for gaining access to generic web applications.

 ![](images/cilogon-vouch-proxy.jpg)

 This project is comprised of two simple applications (Python-Flask and React) using Nginx as the reverse proxy web server to steer traffic using a single URL endpoint, and demonstrating differing behavior depending on the port being used for access.